dazdaz/chirp3-karaoke/README.md

-# Chirp3 - Audio Recognition Game 🎵
+# Chirp3-Karaoke - Audio Recognition Game 🎵

-An interactive web-based audio game where players test their music knowledge by identifying songs from short audio clips.
+An interactive web-based karaoke and audio recognition game where players test their music knowledge by identifying songs from short audio clips.
 Built with Python Flask and modern web technologies.

 ## Features